String section: String section without violins

 In Haydn's oratorio The Creation, the music to which God tells the newly created beasts to be fruitful and multiply achieves a rich, dark tone by its setting for divided viola and cello sections with violins omitted.
-Famous works without violins include the 6th of the Brandenburg Concerti by Bach, Second Serenade of Brahms, the opening movement of Brahms's Ein Deutsches Requiem, Andrew Lloyd Webber's Requiem, and Philip Glass's opera Akhnaten.
+Famous works without violins include the 6th of the Brandenburg Concerti by Bach, Second Serenade of Brahms, the opening movement of Brahms's Ein deutsches Requiem, Andrew Lloyd Webber's Requiem, and Philip Glass's opera Akhnaten.
 Fauré's original versions of his Requiem and Cantique de Jean Racine were without violin parts, there being parts for 1st and 2nd viola, and for 1st and 2nd cello; though optional violin parts were added later by publishers.
 Some orchestral works by Giacinto Scelsi omit violins, using only the lower strings.

 String section without violas

-Darius Milhuad's La crèation du monde has no parts for violas.
+Darius Milhaud's La crèation du monde has no parts for violas.

 String section without violins or violas

 Stravinsky's Symphony of Psalms has no parts for violins or violas.

 Gubaidulina's Concerto for Bassoon and Low Strings has no parts for violins or violas.